NWT Housing Corporation Program clients and applicants with administration issues may raise their concerns to the Housing Appeal Committee.

 - Provide a formal mechanism for applicants/clients/tenants to identify issues with the application and approval process.

-- To provide an arms-length and more independent structure for resolving complaints.
+- Provide an arms-length and more independent structure for resolving complaints.

 - Identify areas where more policy rigor is required.

-It is anticipated that the primary issues raised through the appeal process includes:
+It is anticipated that the primary issues raised through the appeal process include:

 - Declined public housing applications related to eligibility.